i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 There are no current I2CP or SAM options defined for the client to tell the router what bandwidth is required, and no new options are proposed here.
+Options may be defined at a later date if necessary.

 Implementations may use available bandwidth or any other data, algorithm, local policy, or local configuration to calculate the bandwidth value returned in the build response.
 Not specified by this proposal.

+This proposal requires inbound gateways to implement per-tunnel throttling if requested by the "l" option.
-This proposal does not require participating hops to implement per-tunnel or global throttling of any type, or specify a particular algorithm or implementation, if any.
+It does not require other participating hops to implement per-tunnel or global throttling of any type, or specify a particular algorithm or implementation, if any.

-This proposal also does not require client routers to throttle traffic to the limit returned by the participating hop, and depending on application, that may not be possible, particularly for inbound tunnels.
+This proposal also does not require client routers to throttle traffic to the "b" value returned by the participating hop, and depending on application, that may not be possible, particularly for inbound tunnels.

+This proposal only affects tunnels created by the originator.
+There is no method defined to request or allocate bandwidth for "far-end" tunnels created by the the owner of the other end of an end-to-end connection.

 Security Analysis
 =================

-Client fingerprinting based on requests.
+Client fingerprinting or correlation may be possible based on requests.
 The client (originating) router may wish to randomize the "m" and "r" values instead of sending the same value to each hop; or send a limited set values that represent bandwidth "buckets", or some combination of both.

-Avoid over-allocation ddos.
+Over-allocation DDoS: While it may be possible to DDoS a router now by building and using a large number of tunnels through it, this proposal arguably makes it much easier, by simply requesting one or more tunnels with large bandwidth requests.

+Implementations can and should use one or more of the following strategies to mitigate this risk:

+- Overallocation of available bandwidth
+- Limit per-tunnel allocation to some percentage of available bandwidth
+- Limit rate of increase in allocated bandwidth
+- Limit rate of increase in used bandwidth
+- Limit allocated bandwidth for a tunnel if not used early in a tunnel's lifetime (use it or lose it)
+- Tracking average bandwidth per tunnel
+- Tracking requested vs. actual bandwidth used per tunnel

 Compatibility